raafirivero/kine-top/README.md

 # KineCommunity Custo

-A [Flarum](http://flarum.org) extension.
-Attempting to integrate Flarum forum with content managed by WordPress for homepage of KineCommunity.
+A [Flarum](http://flarum.org) extension that attempts to integrate a Flarum forum with content managed by WordPress for homepage of KineCommunity.

 JSON calls to WordPress API to source content, wash them through Mithril, display them via Flarum - hey! it's a headache ;)

-Result will be faster and much, much better than current BBPress forum at [kinecommunity.com](https://kinecommunity.com/).
+Result will be faster and much, much better than current BBPress forum running at [kinecommunity.com](https://kinecommunity.com/).

 ### To Dos: